10.8 - Another Model Building Strategy10.8 - Another Model Building Strategy

 - Check for normality of the residuals.
 This is often done through a variety of visual displays, but formal statistical testing can also be performed.

-- Check for constant variance of the residuals.
+- Check for the constant variance of the residuals.
 Again, visual displays and formal testing can both be performed.

 - Check the linearity condition using residual plots.

 Look for any outlying or influential data points that may be affecting the overall fit of your current model (we'll discuss this further in Lesson 11).
-Care should be taken with how you handle these points as they could actually be legitimate in how they were measured.
+Care should be taken with how you handle these points as they could be legitimate in how they were measured.
 While the option does exist for excluding such problematic points, this should only be done after careful consideration about if such points are recorded in error or are truly not representative of the data you collected.
 If any corrective actions are taken in this step, then return to Step 3.

 Assess multicollinearity, i.e., linear relationships amongst your predictor variables (we'll discuss this further in Lesson 12).
 Multicollinearity issues can provide incorrect estimates as well as other issues.
 If you proceed to omit variables or observations which may be causing multicollinearity, then return to Step 3.

 Use the measures discussed in this Lesson to assess the predictability and overall goodness-of-fit of your model.
 If these measures turn out to be unsatisfactory, then modifications to the model may be in order (e.g., a different functional form or down-weighting certain observations).
-If you must take such actions, then return to Step 3 afterwards.
+If you must take such actions, then return to Step 3 afterward.